bhky/targetran/README.md

 # Convert the above data sequences into a TensorFlow Dataset.
 # Users can have their own way to create the Dataset, as long as for each iteration
-# it returns a tuple of tensors for a single image: (image, bboxes, labels).
+# it returns a tuple of tensors for a single sample: (image, bboxes, labels).
 ds = seqs_to_tf_dataset(image_seq, bboxes_seq, labels_seq)

 # The affine transformations can be combined for better performance.